ygemici/osz/docs/memory.md

 | 2M+3p ..
 4G-1   | process | device drivers (shared objects) |
 |    4G ..
 2^56   | process | dynamically allocated driver memory and MMIO mappings, growing upwards |

-The system process is the only one that allowed to execute in/out instructions, and it maps MMIO areas as user writable pages in it's bss segment.
+The system task is the only one that allowed to execute in/out instructions, and it maps MMIO areas as user writable pages in it's bss segment.
 Each device in the system should have a device driver loaded in the system process.
-When an IRQ occurs, the Core sends a message to the system process and it's dispatcher calls the irq handler in the appropriate shared library.
+When an IRQ occurs, the Core sends a message to the system task and it's dispatcher calls the irq handler in the appropriate shared library.

 Also the system task is accounted for the idle task.